 As referred to in Section I, the City Deal Stewardship Board will oversee the planning and disposal of local partner assets in line with the City Deal economic and housing growth strategy.
 Assets include Bluebell Way, Preston Central Assets, Cuerden and part of the Lancashire Business Park.
-A description of each of these sites is provided in Section I. The table below shows the proposed activity in 2014-15 in relation to the planning and disposal of local partner assets.
+A description of each of these sites is provided in Section I. The table below shows the proposed activity in 2014/15 in relation to the planning and disposal of local partner assets.

-Table 11 - Planning and Disposal of Local Partner Assets 2014-15
+Table 11 ~ Planning and Disposal of Local Partner Assets 2014/15

-Site Name YEAR 1
+Site Name Year 1 ~ 2014/15

-Q1 Q2 Q3 Q4
+North East Preston Q1 Q2 Q3 Q4

-North East Preston

-Blue Bell Way Development brief prepared
+Bluebell Way Development Brief Prepared

 Preston City Centre

-Preston Central Assets Transfer of ownership of Preston Bus station complete
+Preston Central Assets Transfer of Ownership Completed

 Leyland and Cuerden

 Cuerden Masterplan Adopted

 Lancashire Business Park